SunsetTechuila/AM-Win10-Installer/README.md

 Apple Music isn't officially supports Windows 10, but there are really no technical barriers.
 You just need to edit the manifest and it will install and work fine.

-This script does everything automatically and provides a weekly check for updates and their automatic installation if available.
+This script does everything automatically and provides a weekly check for updates and their installation if available.